Pipe Diagram and Description

 SITTER: Many traditional tobacco pipes are not designed to sit.
 They are personal and not typically shared so they are designed to be held comfortably in the hand or pocket.
 Because my pipes are designed for a variety of contemporary uses, all of my pipes are designed to be sitters. (or standers depending on the design)

 CENTER DROUGHT HOLE: A traditional tobacco pipe will typically have the drought hole off to the side.
-I believe a center drought hole allows for more efficient smoking.
+For my contemporary designs, I believe a center drought hole allows for better airflow and a more even burn.

-BIT: The bit on a traditional pipe will typically have a little lip on the end, this allows the user to clasp the pipe with their teeth so they can smoke hands free.
+BIT: The bit on a traditional pipe will typically have a little lip or "button" on the end.
+This allows the user to clasp the pipe with their teeth so they can smoke hands free.
 This really isn’t a feature I feel is important for my style of pipes which smoke best when the bit is just touched to the lips.

 CALABASH CHAMBER: Many traditional tobacco pipes are made with a calabash chamber.
 This chamber between the bowl and stem serves to cool the smoke and improve taste.
-With my designs, the chamber serves an additional purpose of collecting all the resin that is produced while smoking.
+With my designs, the chamber serves the additional purpose of collecting all the resin that is produced while smoking.
 Easy access to the chamber makes cleaning simple.
-For these reasons, all of my pipes are designed with a calabash chamber.
+All of my pipes are designed with a calabash chamber.

 I include a small pipe tool and some basic cleaning supplies with each pipe.
 For routine use just run the cleaning rod from the pipe tool through the drought-hole.
 (The small hole at the bottom of the bowl) Be sure to pass the cleaning rod over a lighter flame first.
 If the rod is cold it become stuck.
 Just a light warming is all that's needed.